Last Updated on January 8, 2025

-Talk of fake news is everywhere but how do you begin to teach about it in the classroom?
+So how do you begin to teach about fake news in the classroom?
 Start with an exploration of the rise of fake news, and why kids should care.
 Then, delve into the media literacy skills that students need to evaluate news critically.
 Teaching your students about fake news and how to identify it has never been more important.

-Fake news is created in order to influence public opinion about an issue or an election and for some it is about making money – it’s meant to be spread and be clickbait for online users.
+Fake news is created in order to influence public opinion about an issue or an election, and for some it is about making money – it’s meant to be spread and to be clickbait for online users.

-In this amazing NPR interview, students can hear directly from a man who creates fake news for a living.
-He talks about both why and how he makes fake news: Hearing from a Fake News Creator.
+In this amazing interview, students can hear directly from a man who creates fake news for a living.
+He talks about both why and how he made fake news during the 2016 presidential race between Hillary Clinton and Donald Trump: Hearing from a Fake News Creator.

 What Makes Fake News a Problem?

-The internet has changed the way we view and create our own news and information.
+The internet and artificial intelligence have changed the way we view and create our own news and information.
 Fake news has been part of America’s media landscape since the colonial period, but the sheer volume of information at our fingertips today, thanks to social media, has changed the dynamics.

 A recent Stanford Graduate School of Education report shows that many students have trouble judging the credibility of information online.
-The results showed that 80-90 percent of high school students had a difficult time judging the credibility of news
+The results showed that more than 90 percent of high school students had a difficult time discerning the credibility of websites.
+Ask students to listen to a story about the Stanford research report: “How Can Students Become Prepared to Spot Fake News?

 How Does Social Media Help Spread of Fake News?